 7. Where do you get your covers?

-I made the artwork for the cover of Time Trip: A Dinosaur Musical myself.
+I made the artwork for the cover for Time Trip: A Dinosaur Musical myself.
 The cover design came from one of the CreateSpace templates.
 I spent a lot of time playing around with the colors until I found a combination that looked right.